bg-write/chatGPT-cheatsheet/README.md

 ### Overview of the OpenAI API

-The good news is that OpenAI's documentation is really detailed and easy to read.
-When in doubt, you can go straight to the source: <https://platform.openai.com/>
+The good news is that OpenAI's documentation is detailed and easy to read.
+When in doubt, go straight to the source: <https://platform.openai.com/>

 #### API Quick Links